callumjones/shadow-rate/README.md

 "A Structural Measure of the Shadow Federal Funds Rates"

-Callum Jones, Mariano Kulish, and James Morley
+by Callum Jones, Mariano Kulish, and James Morley

 ## Structural Shadow Rate